CriusNyx/ETGItemCards/README.md

 DO NOT UNZIP THE FOLDER

 Now just Delete mods.txt, and start Enter The Gungeon

+For help modding, check out the Enter The Gungeon discord channel.
+They helped me out making this mod, and they can help you too.

 # Requirements for Programmers
 This mod is build on Mod The Gungeon.